microsoft/moaw/workshops/serverless-overview/workshop.md

 Notice the use of the 2 bindings to simplify the interaction with other services:
 - `CosmosDBTrigger`: this trigger will detect automatically new items added to the collection and run the function whenever that happens
 - `WebPubSubOutput`: this output binding will send a notification to the hub defined in its constructor.
-To send a notification to everyone in the hub, we need to return a `SendToAllAction` instance.
+To send a notification to everyone in the hub, you need to return a `SendToAllAction` instance.

 Finally, you need to update the App settings of the Function App by adding the 2 new settings:

-- `WEB_PUBSUB_HUB_ID`: set it to `audios_transcripts`
+- Set `WEB_PUBSUB_HUB_ID` with the name of the Web PubSub
-- `WEB_PUBSUB_CONNECTION_STRING`: use one of the connection string in the `Keys` section of your Web PubSub resource on Azure.
+- Set `WEB_PUBSUB_CONNECTION_STRING` with one of the connection string in the `Keys` section of your Web PubSub resource on Azure.

 </details>